thatoneburntroot/RetroOS/README.md

-A computer from another timeline.
+The computer your parents and grandparents used.

 Welcome to RetroOS — a web-based operating system designed to feel like you've just switched on an old computer that somehow survived into the modern day.

 No Windows.
 No macOS.
-No boring desktop.
+No linux :(

-Just a strange little computer, sitting on your screen, waiting for you to figure out what it can do.
+Just an operating system that looks like it was probably used in ww2

-⚡ What is RetroOS?
+- What is RetroOS?

-RetroOS is an experimental WebOS built entirely for the browser.
+RetroOS is a WebOS built entirely for the browser.

-It recreates the feeling of using an old-school computer while adding a few modern twists.
+It recreates the feeling of using an old-school computer while also having essential apps

 You'll find:

-- 🖥️ A full desktop environment
+-  A full desktop environment
-- 📁 A working file/storage system
+-  A working file/storage system
-- 🪟 Movable application windows
+-  Movable application windows
-- ▶️ A Start Menu
+-  A Start Menu
-- 💻 A built-in IDE
+-  A built-in IDE with saving to files and running options
-- 📖 A README stored inside the computer
+-  A README stored inside the computer to help with navigating the whole program
-- 🔊 Volume controls
+-  Volume controls (not like theres anything to play but maybe in the future)
-- 🎨 Retro computer styling
+-  Retro computer styling (kinda obvious)
-- 🌐 A simulated web browser
+-  A simulated web browser
-- ⚙️ System utilities
+-  System utilities
-- 🧪 Experimental features

-**🖥️ Welcome to RetroOS.**
+-  A snake game cus thats what people used to play i guess

+Visit the demo page and try it out yourself!

 **The computer is waiting.**

+ps - ai was used to debug (obviously) and help with script.js for the starting animations however everything else was done by moi

 ***What will you find?***